cg20221d/tugas-webgl-fajarzuhrihadiyanto/README.md

 ## Assignment 1

 In this assignment, i am trying to create typography of the latest 2 digits of my NRP using LINE and the latest 2 characters of my name using TRIANGLE.

+The word : 48to